-and He's blotting out your sins and washing them away.
+He's blotting out your sins and washing them away!

 Now let's see what He does with them.
 When God does something, wouldn't you say He does a good job?
 Yes, indeed!
-Now then, we come to God with thanksgiving, with blessing, with gratefulness, with humility.
-Psalm 103 tells us what God does with our sins.
+We come to God with:

+- thanksgiving

+- blessing

+- gratefulness

+- humility

-Psalm 103:1: "Bless the LORD, O my soul and all that is within me, bless His Holy name....
-[Now you become even more dedicated to God, more thankful to God.] ...Bless the LORD, O my soul, and forget not all His benefits" (vs 1-2).
-Think about everything that God has done for you in many different ways.
+This tells us what God does with our sins; Psalm 103:1: "Bless the LORD, O my soul and all that is within me, bless His Holy name."
+Now you become even more dedicated to God, more thankful to God!

+Verse 2: "Bless the LORD, O my soul, and forget not all His benefits."
+Think about everything that God has done for you in many different ways!

+Verse 3: "Who forgives all your iniquities..."
+That's what it says back in 1-John 1!

+- forgives all your iniquities

+- forgives all your sins

-Verse 3: "Who forgives all your iniquities...
-[That's what it says back in 1-John 1.
-Forgives all your iniquities, all your sins, all your shortcomings.] ...
-Who heals all your diseases....
-[God does!] ...
-Who redeems your life from destruction...
-[Because sure enough, with all the sins that we have, we're headlong for destruction-right?
+- forgives all your shortcomings

+"...Who heals all your diseases...
+[God does!] ...Who redeems your life from destruction..." (vs 3-4).

+Because sure enough, with all the sins that we have, we're headlong for destruction.
 Yes!
-Redeems us-has bought us back with the sacrifice of Christ.] ...
-Who crowns you with loving kindness and tender mercies" (vs 3-4).
-Just like the father of the prodigal son.
+Redeems us, has bought us back with the sacrifice of Christ.

+"...Who crowns you with loving kindness and tender mercies" (v 4).
+Just like the father of the prodigal son!

-The son came home, he didn't say, 'Well about time you got back here.
+When the son came home, he didn't say, 'Well about time you got back here.
 What have you been doing?
 I knew it, yeah, you go over there and you get the worst job.'
 No, he didn't do it!
-He gave him a robe, accepted him back, ring for his finger, sandals for his feet.
+He gave him a robe, accepted him back, a ring for his finger, sandals for his feet.
 He must have been in miserable shape when he came home, all bedraggled, dirty.

 Verse 5: "Who satisfies your desires with good things; your youth is renewed like the eagle's....
-[Yes, God is there to help you in every way.] ...The LORD executes righteousness and judgment for all who are oppressed....
-[Sin from Satan the devil is what oppresses us.] ...He made known His ways unto Moses, His acts unto the children of Israel.
+[God is there to help you in every way.] ...The LORD executes righteousness and judgment for all who are oppressed.... [sin from Satan the devil is what oppresses us] ...He made known His ways unto Moses, His acts unto the children of Israel.
 The LORD is merciful and gracious, slow to anger, and abundant in mercy" (vs 5-8).

 Isn't that something?
-You go to any of the courts of the land here and see if you can get any of that
+You go to any of the courts of the land here and see if you can get any of that.

 Verse 9: "He will not always chasten, nor will He keep His anger forever.
-He has not dealt with us according to our sins... [the wages of sin is death and we're still alive] ...nor rewarded us according to our iniquities.
+He has not dealt with us according to our sins... ['the wages of sin is death' and we're still alive] ...nor rewarded us according to our iniquities.
 For as the heavens are high above the earth, so is His mercy toward those who fear Him.
 As far as the east is from the west, so far has He removed our transgressions from us" (vs 9-12).

-- They have been removed! - They are gone on God's record!
+- they have been removed - they are gone on God's record